Cleridwen/Planetside-2-hitmarker-sounds/README.md

 # Roadmap

 This is very janky, and more in a pre-release state.
 Future considered changes include:
-- Functional hit detection on lower screen resolutions
+- Functional hit detection for every common screen resolutions
 - Providing a release as a zip file with the correct file structure, and sounds that are ready to be used out of the box.
 - Providing the scripts as compiled and standalone .exe files